Mikel Campos: Career

 The following year, he appeared in the films Filipinas and Captain Barbell.
+He also joined Valerie Concepcion in Walang Hanggan.

 In 2004; Campos was cast as one of the three leading men in Sarah the Teen Princess, after the abrupt withdrawal of Viva Artists Agency's talent pool from GMA Network.

 Campos played the miserly Mike in the teen sitcom Let's Go! from 2005 to 2007.

 In 2009, Campos appeared in adult comedy Maximus & Minimus and was awarded Best Actor in the Cinema One Originals Film Festival.

 Personal life

 Campos is one of two sons of Susan Gaddi-Campos, a former ramp and commercial model, and business man Bunny Campos.
 He has an older brother named Richard.

+During his adolescence, he was diagnosed with bipolar disorder, attention deficit hyperactivity disorder and dyslexia.